gdscbaskent/gnz-zero-carbon/README.md

 # Backend

 Upload the "carbonfootprint/carbonfootprint" file to your Java IDE.
-Then just run the code.
+Then run the code.

 # Database